 This homemade stuffing recipe never sees the inside of a turkey, so it's up to you whether to call it "stuffing" or "dressing."
-Either way, baking it in its own dish is better because the oven gets the top nice and crispy.
+Either way, baking it in its own dish is preferable because the top turns out golden-brown and crispy.
 Besides, cooking stuffing inside the bird is a major food safety risk.

-There's always a debate among stuffing aficionados over whether to include an egg.
-Personally, I like an egg in my stuffing, and some people like to add two, while others prefer zero.
-It's all a matter of taste and whether you like your stuffing to be slightly bound together or not.
-This recipe includes one egg, but you can use two or just leave it out, as you prefer.
+There's always a debate among stuffing aficionados over whether to include an egg, which helps to bind the stuffing together.
+Some people don't care for it at all, while for others it's two eggs or bust.
+This recipe includes a single egg, but you can use two or just leave it out, as you prefer.

-As for the herbs, my feeling is that you absolutely need fresh sage in homemade stuffing.
-Sage is one of those herbs where if you're doing a big harvest (as opposed to just snipping off a leaf or three), it's best to do it a couple of months before the first frost.
-So it makes sense that sage is so traditional in Thanksgiving stuffing.
+As for the herbs, fresh sage is an absolute must in homemade stuffing.
+If you've ever grown your own sage, you know that if you're doing a big harvest (as opposed to just snipping off a leaf or three), it's best to do it a couple of months before the first frost.
+Which no doubt explains why sage is so traditional in Thanksgiving stuffing.
 You can use additional herbs as well, like thyme and/or marjoram, but definitely make sure of the sage.

 - Spread the diced bread on a baking sheet and bake for 10 minutes or until lightly golden.
 Give the pan a shake midway through so the cubes brown evenly.
 Remove pan and let the bread cool.